SophiaIA/Java/README.md

-# This is reposisitory of course assignments programs written by me.
+# This is reposisitory of course assignments written by me.
-# MazeRunner is only a part of a game - the 'running' part.
+# Notification: MazeRunner is only a part of a game - the 'running' part.